isabella232/livefyre.en/help/implementation/c-advanced-topics/c-activity-stream.md

 ## Notes {#section_hj3_crj_11b}

 * A successful call to the API will yield an HTTP 200 status code.
 All other status codes should be considered errors.
-* If non-null, use the value from ‘data.meta.cursor.next’ as the ‘since’ parameter of your next request.
+* If non-null, use the value from `data.meta.cursor.next` as the `since` parameter of your next request.
-* If the value from ‘data.meta.cursor.next’ is null, it means there is no new data to consume.
-You should re-request later with the same ‘since’ value to see if new data has arrived.
+* If the value from `data.meta.cursor.next` is null, it means there is no new data to consume.
+You should re-request later with the same `since` value to see if new data has arrived.
-* As a matter of practice, you should immediately request more data if the ‘data.meta.cursor.next’ value is non-null.
+* As a matter of practice, you should immediately request more data if the `data.meta.cursor.next` value is non-null.
 * Approximately two hours worth of recent data is available through this API in production.
 * You should set up your processes to poll this endpoint frequently on cronjob in order to avoid missing data.
 An interval of five minutes should be perfectly adequate for most implementations.